ODonoghueLab/Minardo-Model/README.md

 #### Prerequisite - Mfuzz

 The MinardoModel package builds on clustered time-profiles.
-Time series phosphoproteomics datasets are generally clustered using the FCM algorithm, which is implemented in R in the Mfuzz package.
+Time series phosphoproteomics datasets have been largely clustered using the FCM algorithm, which is implemented in R in the Mfuzz package.
 Mfuzz is available through Bioconductor.
 If you don't have it installed, follow the instructions below, or follow the official website ([link](https://doi.org/doi:10.18129/B9.bioc.Mfuzz)).
 ```R
 # Installing Mfuzz
 source("https://bioconductor.org/biocLite.R")